koriolismsu/koriolismsu.github.io/papers.md

 ---

 ## Peer-Reviewed papers
+1. Korolkov, A.I.,  Assier, R.C. & Kisil, A.V.
+(2025).
+On an analogy between the Wiener–Hopf formulations of discrete and continuous diffraction problems.
+Submitted to IMA J. Appl.
+Math., 2025 [Arxiv](https://arxiv.org/pdf/2507.04979)

 1. Korolkov, A.I., Laptev, A.Y. & Shanin, A.V.
 (2024).
 Accounting for Viscous and Thermal Effects in Time Domain in Computational Acoustic Problems.
 In Acoustical Physics (Vol. 70, issue 6, pp. 1051–1057).
 Pleiades Publishing Ltd. [link](https://doi.org/10.1134/S106377102460311X)

 1. Laptev, A. Y., Korolkov, A. I., & Shanin, A. V. (2024).
 Theoretical and experimental study of diffraction by a thin cone.
 In Acoustical Physics (Vol. 70, issue 3, pp. 424-433), Pleiades Publishing Ltd. [link](https://doi.org/10.1134/S1063771023600754)